groundeffect/whalesnake/README.md

 whalesnake
 ==========

-whalesnake aims to be an intuitive, object-oriented client to access the docker daemon from Python.
+whalesnake aims to be an intuitive high-level, object-oriented client to access the docker daemon from Python.
 The heavy lifting is done by docker-py, which is also the only dependency.

 So far tested with Python 2.7, docker API 1.13/1.14 and docker-py 0.4.0.